adityagantayat66/node-learning/README.md

    ```

 2. **Build and Deploy the Angular Frontend**:
-   Run the initial deployment command to populate `./shared-build-version/latest-version`:
+   Run the deployment command to compile and populate `./shared-build-version/latest-version`:
    ```powershell
    # Option A: From root directory
    powershell -ExecutionPolicy Bypass -File ./deploy-frontend.ps1